bcornec/nuage-ospdirector-wiki/Home.md

 ```

 ## Parameter details
 This section described the details of the parameters specified in the template files.
 Also, the configuration files where these parameters are set and used.
+See OpenStack Liberty user guide install section for more details.

-### Parameters on Neutron Controller
+### Parameters on the Neutron Controller
 The following parameters are mapped to values in /etc/neutron/plugins/nuage/plugin.ini file on the neutron controller

 ```